dburriss/Starboard/docs/index.md

 - Outputs to Kubernetes YAML or JSON config
 - Strongly typed for reduced mistakes
 - Supported by your favourite IDE (it's just F# after all)
+- Sane defaults for authentication and resource constraints

 ## Getting started